Beliefs

 • Creativity is a muscle that will atrophy unless habitually exercised.
 The more you put in, the more you’ll get out.

 • There are no original ideas.
-However, if any source can be traced, you haven’t added enough ingredients.
+However, if any of your sources can be traced, you haven’t added enough ingredients.

 • To strike gold, it takes time to dig a lot of deep holes.
 Like hundreds of holes.
 You simply have to purge all the meh ideas to get to the wow ones.